 The merit of opinions:

 RhizaTech currently focuses on my view points, positions, and analysis.
 Yes, those words all mean basically the same thing: opinions.
 I have some strong opinions on opinions, and I also have some strong opinions on facts; go figure.
-A few things:* Anyone who opines with an aim to do a service to his community fails if he does not base his opinions in facts.
-Even hunches can be traced back to facts.
+A few things:

 * There have been times in school when I've been required to have an opinion on a topic.
 This sort of thing drives me crazy.
 Though such a requirement makes sense in some contexts (when a student is learning how to write persuasively, for instance), it can constrain the learning process at best, and at worst, send a message to the student that he has all the answers.
 I, personally, don't have all the answers.
 If you want to keep up on the "answers," the ideas, that I do have, read this blog.